If we look back over the summer then yes it was nice, we had a few pleasant days, but was it really any different to previous summers in the UK?

 * Area of land suitable for coffee production: 2050

-By the year 2050 only areas at a higher altitude (especially round Mount Kilimanjaro in the north east and Lake Victoria in the south) will be suitable for coffee production.
+By the year 2050 only areas at a higher altitude (especially around Mount Kilimanjaro in the northeast and Lake Victoria in the south) will be suitable for coffee production.

 Today the optimum height for coffee production is at 900-1,800 meters above sea level, by 2050 and with the increase in temperature, the height will increase to anywhere between 1,400 – 2,500 meters.